 Located on Hwy.
 67 near downtown Oconomowoc, this medical clinic was designed with several uses in mind, including a general practice and two dental tenants.
 Its unique design is the result of its triangular site and features a bright daylight atrium.

 Andrew Boer, while employed with a previous firm, provided all architectural services for this $2,000,000 project.
 He also coordinated all work provided by structural, plumbing, HVAC, electrical and medical equipment consultants.
-Services included design, construction document and construction administration services.
-The project was delivered through the traditional design-bid-build delivery process on time and on budget.
+Services included design, construction documents and construction administration services.